bmo-node/bmo/packages/vueTokenLoader/README.md

 The component implements an iFrame that listens for an event coming from the Auth Service.

-This component requires two props to be passed to it: a host url and an onAuthenticated function.
+This component requires two props to be passed to it: a host url and a function to be called on the onAuthenticated event.
 You can also add an optional third prop to set an interval at which the component will automatically retrieve a new token.

 ```
 // App.vue